ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 proceed to do so any existing automation setups referring to the organisation would need to be updated accordingly given that the previous keys will no longer be valid.

-Details on how these REST API keys are used to launch and manage test sessions are provided in :ref:`execute_tests_rest`.
+Details on how these REST API keys are used to launch and manage test sessions are provided in the :ref:`REST API documentation<api>`.

 .. note::